psrc/soundcast/README.md

-#PSRC's Travel Skims to Activity Based Model#
+#Nameless: PSRC's Travel Skims to Activity Based Model#

 ##Background##
 This code is intended to control the exchange of data between the PSRC's network model in Inro's Emme 4.0 software to our new Activity Based Model (ABM) system that is being developed in the DaySim software.
 DaySim requires several measures of accessibility from our network model in the form of matrices of travel times, costs, and distances.
 This Python code is intended to: